-Lesser-known options for doing SIMD computation with fewer tears for people, like me, who give not a damn about implementation details they, because just want it to work fast enough.
+Lesser-known options for doing SIMD computation with fewer tears, for people, like me, who give not a damn about implementation details, but just want it to work fast enough.

 Aside: you’re going to have to mess around with downloading proprietary GPU toolkits from the manufacturer.
 Tedious.
-Don’t bother.
-Pay some cloud provider to rent theirs.
+Consider instead paying some cloud provider to rent their pre-configured machines.

 - Just writing GSL shaders using your compiler and the relevant manufacturer toolboxes.
 Laborious and tangential, unless you are a GPU-algorithm researcher.
 But could be fun I s’pose.
 See the book of shaders.